 Experience the Arts

 Louisville is busting at the seams with culturally enriching arts and entertainment groups and venues.
 What we love the most about these groups is that they all collaborate and work together to put on outstanding performances in their genres.
 The Kentucky Center for the Performing Arts hosts myriad events each month ranging from concerts to plays to speaking engagements.
 The Louisville Ballet uses Whitney Hall inside the Kentucky Center as their home stage for all their performances.
-This season you can catch the dancers in performances such as Stravinsky!, Giselle and of course the annual favorite, The Brown-Forman Nutcracker.
+This season you can catch the dancers in performances such as The Merry Widow, Serenade + At High + Velocity and of course the annual favorite, The Brown-Forman Nutcracker.
 If you’d prefer taking in a show with dialogue, head over to Actors Theatre of Louisville to catch a performance.
-This season, they’ve got a stellar lineup of plays including Angels in America, Dracula and David Sedaris’ The Santaland Diaries as well as the week-long Humana Festival of New American Plays.
-For a complete look at the 2017-2018 schedule of shows, click here.
-If you’ve got a taste for the classics, Kentucky Shakespeare might be more up your alley.
-Although best known for their outdoor Shakespeare in the Park festival, there are plenty of opportunities to catch a show inside on a rainy day, with performances of Titus Andronicus at Louisville Visual Art and Hamlet at The Kentucky Center.
+This season, they’ve got a stellar lineup of plays including Hype Man, Dracula, Measure for Measure and Fifth Third Bank’s A Christmas Carol.
+For a complete look at the 2019-2020 schedule of shows, click here.
 Finally, for those more musically inclined, there are two amazing options to enjoy a show: The Louisville Orchestra and Kentucky Opera.
-Fill your music agendas with Friday night and Sunday afternoon songs from the Kentucky Opera and various performances ranging from the classics to coffee concerts from the Louisville Orchestra.
+Fill your music agendas with special shows from the Kentucky Opera and various performances ranging from the classics to coffee concerts from the Louisville Orchestra.

 Museums and Galleries

 If it’s art you’re looking for, make your way downtown to 21c Museum Hotel.
 Wander around the exhibits on the lower levels and get lost in a world of creativity.
-In honor of their 10th anniversary this year, the art installations in the hotel’s restaurant, Proof on Main, gives some insight into the lives of owners Steve Wilson and Laura Lee Brown.
+The current art installations in the hotel’s restaurant, Proof on Main, features new works by artists from the US, Sweden, and Australia.
 Another popular art spot is on the campus of the University of Louisville and just underwent a major renovation: The Speed Art Museum.
 This well-known art museum is welcoming to art aficionados as well as those who don’t know a Dali from a Degas.
 Once you’ve learned all there is to know about Louisville’s history downtown, venture over to the gorgeous Old Louisville neighborhood and tour the Conrad-Caldwell House Museum in St. James Court.

 Need something a bit more hands-on?
 Pay a visit to The Kentucky Science Center and engaging in activities that open your eyes to the amazing science that surrounds our everyday lives.
 SB Tip: You will spend the majority of your time trying to encase yourself in a human bubble.
 Kudos to you if you can get it all the way down without making it pop on the first attempt.